Introduction to Sipi Falls

 There’s a range of accommodation which varies in price, and most lodgings tend to look out onto the falls.

-For a luxury experience, try Sipi River Lodge at the foothills of Mount Elgon.
+For a more upmarket experience, try Sipi River Lodge at the foothills of Mount Elgon.
 Stay at one of their waterfall cottages, which offers a secluded space with exclusive views.

 If you’re looking for something more affordable, try The Crow’s Nest, you won’t be compromising on location!